 Authenticity can vary, and some dishes, in fact, are these days considered British favorites (since they have been adapted/created within the country).
 But there are enough people keeping the authentic dishes alive, too.
 There are a mix here of authentic and adapted.

 Korean food is one of the few that I have limited experience of, having neither been there or grown up with it, but what I have tried I have loved which is why I have started making some myself.
 I have tried to keep things fairly authentic, since the flavors are so good.

-While Mexican food wasn’t common in the UK as I was growing up, I have been lucky enough to travel there a few times and so experience it first hand.
-And there days, tacos in particular are a regular on our menu.
+While Mexican food wasn’t common in the UK as I was growing up, I have been lucky enough to travel there a few times, including volunteering in a center there, and so experienced it first hand.
+And these days, tacos in particular are a regular on our menu.

 I’m not sure how long I have had a fascination about South America, but my couple of visits there have only made me want to explore more.
 So many amazing cultures, history, sights and of course food.
 I have only scraped the surface so far, but I hope to experience, and share, more.

 It would be wrong to go all around the world and not also share a few favorites from my current home of the US.
-We’ve come across some delicious dishes, some you may recognize, others may be new, but all like everything else worth trying.
+We’ve come across some delicious dishes, some you may recognize, others may be new, but all, like everything else, worth trying.